rjocoleman/bookify/README.md

 ## Prerequisites

 - Go 1.21 or higher
+- A Google account
-- Google Cloud Console account with a service account
+- Access to Google Cloud Console for OAuth setup
 - Google Drive API enabled

 ## Installation